sssx-dev/sssx/PLAN.md

 - [ ] Access all routes from the helper function
 - [ ] Slug generation should include title, description, tags (what else?)
-- [ ] dynamic.ts should import svelte components and execute mounting function, script will be deferred
+- [ ] dynamic.ts should import svelte components and execute mounting function, script will be deferred. this should be loaded with timestamp like script.js?ts=202208081010 so it would be invoked each time, and not cached, or should we set TTL to 0 instead?
-- [ ] social image generation
+- [ ] build function to generate json data file, and fetch it in the frontend easy (dynamic prop?)

 - [ ] cache `all()` requests
-- [ ] build function to generate json data file, and fetch it in the frontend easy (dynamic prop?)
+- [ ] social image generation
 - [ ] lazy loading (async, defer, observer, better web vitals)
 - [ ] validate if the internal link exists or not, use <Link> to do automatic verification
 - [ ] build first version of a pipeline for production